CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab30.md

 ## Overview

-The Azure AI Foundry platform enables you to create, deploy, and test multimodal AI solutions that combine text and image understanding.
-By working with a deployed model inside an Azure AI project, you can build client applications that interact with the model through natural prompts.
+In this lab, you’ll learn how to set up and use Azure AI Foundry to create, deploy, and interact with multimodal AI models that handle both text and image inputs.
+You’ll start by creating an **Azure AI Foundry hub and project**, then create a **Content Understanding analyzer** via the REST API, and finally build a **Python client application** to consume the analyzer and process business card images.

-In this lab, you’ll create an **Azure AI project** and deploy the **Phi-4-multimodal-instruct** model.
-You’ll then test the model in the playground, build a Python client app in Azure Cloud Shell, and extend the app to handle different types of image prompts.
-Along the way, you’ll try URL-based images, authenticate with Azure to run the app, and finally modify the code to upload and process local image files.

-Although the lab steps are shown with **Python in Azure Cloud Shell**, the same approach can be adapted with other SDKs and environments to build multimodal AI applications.
+The lab demonstrates how to configure the environment, authenticate with Azure, submit image-based requests, handle responses, and extract structured information from analyzed content.
+While the steps use **Python in Azure Cloud Shell**, the concepts and workflow can be applied with other SDKs or environments to integrate AI services into custom applications.

 ## Lab Objectives